Giskard-AI/giskard/docs/open_source/testset_generation/rag_evaluation/index.md

 of the agent's answers** compared to the reference answers (using a LLM-as-a-judge approach).
 The main purpose of this evaluation is to help you **identify the weakest components in your RAG agent**.

+> ℹ️ You can find a [tutorial](../../../reference/notebooks/RAGET.ipynb) where we demonstrate the capabilities of RAGET with a simple RAG agent build with LlamaIndex on the IPCC report.

 ## Correctness Evaluation on the Generated Test Set